TejasK30/askpdf/README.md

 pnpm worker # to run the worker that handles pdf processing
 ````

-The frontend will be at `http://localhost:5000`
+The backend will be at `http://localhost:5000`

 #### Frontend